Winter STEAM Activities to Keep Minds Active

 Prep for a Summer of STEAM

 Galileo’s camps offer the perfect mix of hands-on learning and serious summer fun.
-We have summer camps in Berkeley all the way to Chicago.
+We have summer camps in Berkeley and all the way to Chicago.
 Be sure to check our camp finder to find the location closest to you.
 Sign up for our mailing list to keep up-to-date on our camp happenings, year-round innovation resources and registration information for the upcoming camp season.

 Related posts